When you have a long pothos that looks like it is more stem than leaves, your plant has become leggy.

-Apply an water-soluble all-purpose fertilizer, such as 10-10-10, to the pothos once a month during its active growing period, which is in the spring and summer.
-The fertilizer will help promote and encourage healthy growth.
+Apply a water-soluble all-purpose fertilizer to the pothos once a month during its active growing period, which is in the spring and summer.
+The best fertilizer for your pothos will help promote and encourage healthy growth.

 While fertilizing can help your pothos grow long, too much can cause more harm than good.
 That is why it is important to never over fertilize the plant.

 Best fertilizer for Pothos

 A great fertilizer with the perfect balance for your pothos.
 Simply dissolve in water and feed your plant to watch it thrive.

 5. Remove old leaves

 Pruning off the old leaves, as well as dead or damaged leaves, is an easy way to encourage growth on your long pothos.
 When you remove the old leaves, you free up resources, and space, that the pothos need to create new foliage.

 When you prune, make sure to use sharp pruning shears and cut the old leaves as close to the vine as possible.
 Discard the leaves in the trash or compost pile, if the leaves are not diseased.

 How long can pothos vines get?